If you are seeking the following types of records, you may need to contact the records department of the following agencies:

 Within five business days after the receipt of a request, the City's Public Records Officer will do one or more of the following:

-- Acknowledge the receipt of request and provide a reasonable estimate of when requested records will be available
+- Acknowledge the request and provide a reasonable estimate of the time it will require to respond;

 - Deny the request and cite the legal exemption (common exemptions RCW 42.56.210 through 42.56.510)